 With roots in oral traditions, Brazil has a rich literary history.
-Written in 1500 during explorer Pedro Álvares Cabral's voyage (see p.
-2 of History and Myth), Pêro Vaz de Caminha's letters to King Manuel I narrated the initial Portuguese encounter with Brazil's nature and indigenous groups.
-Other early literature came from Jesuit priests (see p.
-2 of Religion and Spirituality) and immigrants (see p.
-14-15 of Political and Social Relations).

-Father José de Anchieta wrote theater dramas and the first Tupilanguage and grammar book in 1595.
+Written in 1500 during explorer Pedro Álvares Cabral's voyage (see History and Myth), Pêro Vaz de Caminha's letters to King Manuel I narrated the initial Portuguese encounter with Brazil's mature and indigenous groups.
+Other early literature came from Jesuit priests (see Religion and Spirituality) and immigrants (see Political and Social Relations).
+Father José de Anchieta wrote theater dramas and the first Tupi-language and grammar book in 1595.
 Author Bento Teixeira was a crypto-Jew - a Jewish person who practices Judaism in secret - to survive widespread antisemitism.
-His book Prosopopéia

-(Personification, 1601) is an epic poem about the adventures of a governor in the Northeast with hints of the Jewish struggle in colonial Brazil.
+His book Prosopopéia (Personification, 1601) is an epic poem about the adventures of a governor in the Northeast with hints of the Jewish struggle in colonial Brazil.

 The 19th century produced novelist José de Alencar.
 His stories and poems, such as O Guaraní (The Guaraní, 1857), which tells a story of a hero in a mythical colonial setting, are still celebrated today.
 Antônio de Castro Alves wrote antislavery poetry.
 His collections in The Slave Ship (1880) and The Slaves (1883) were published after his death.
 Joaquim Maria Machado de Assis is also a celebrated author.
-His short stores and novels, such as fictional memoir.
-Dom.
-Casmuro (1899), shape memoir Dom Casmurro (1899), shaped Brazil's realism movement
+His short stories and novels, such as fictional memoir Dom Casmurro (1899), shaped Brazil's realism movement

 Modern literature emerged with Euclides da Cunha, author of Rebellion in the Backlands (1902).
 Notable authors of the period are Jorge Amado and José Pereira da Graça Aranha.
-Mário de Andrade's work focused on national culture and ethnic diversity, while Rachel de Queiroz's novels addressed women victimized by the male-dominated society (see p.
-1 of Sex and Gender).
+Mário de Andrade's work focused on national culture and ethnic diversity, while Rachel de Queiroz's novels addressed women victimized by the male-dominated society (see Sex and Gender).

 After the military dictatorship (see p.
-11-12 of History and Myth), which forced many authors into exile, cultural freedom returned to Brazil.
+History and Myth), which forced many authors into exile, cultural freedom returned to Brazil.
 Paulo Coelho, author of The Alchemist (1988), is an acclaimed novelist, who has won many international prizes.